 We currently host our cloud platform and serve our customers from a global network of over 150 data centers.
 While we have electronic access to the components and infrastructure of our cloud platform that are hosted by third parties, we do not control the operation of these facilities.
 Consequently, we may be subject to service disruptions as well as failures to provide adequate support for reasons that are outside of our direct control.
 Our data centers are vulnerable to damage or interruption from a variety of sources, including earthquakes, floods, fires, power loss, system failures, computer viruses, physical or electronic break-ins, human error or interference (including by disgruntled employees, former employees or contractors), and other catastrophic events.
 Our data centers may also be subject to local administrative actions, changes to legal or permitting requirements and litigation to stop, limit or delay operations.
 Despite precautions taken at these facilities, such as disaster recovery and business continuity arrangements, the occurrence of a natural disaster or an act of terrorism, a decision to close the facilities without adequate notice or other unanticipated problems at these facilities could result in interruptions or delays in our services, impede our ability to scale our operations or have other adverse impacts upon our business.
-In addition, if we do not accurately plan for our infrastructure capacity requirements and we experience performance degradation or service outages that may subject us to financial liabilities, result in customer losses and materially harm our business.
+In addition, if we do not accurately plan for our infrastructure capacity requirements and we experience significant strains on our data center capacity, we may subject us to financial liabilities, result in customer losses and materially harm our business.
+For example, to manage a dramatic increase in ZPA traffic resulting from our customers' employees working from home in response to the COVID-19 pandemic, we increased our use of public cloud infrastructure which is substantially more expensive than our own data centers.
+If we must continue to use or further increase our use of public cloud infrastructure in the future, our results of operations could be negative